vanStadenRJ/RFPD_Packages/README.md

 # RFPD_Packages

+This repo serves as the hosting platform for the weekly releases of the RFPV (Radio Frequency Propagation Visualiser).

 Contributer:
 * Ruben Johann van Staden (vanStadenRJ)
 * Mr Herman Blackie (HermanusKB007)

-Description:
-This repo serves as the hosting platform for the weekly releases of the RFPV (Radio Frequency Propagation Visualiser).